 Visiting the Library

 As often as possible, classes visit the school library with their teacher.
 This is a time for you to change your books and take out new books.
 It is also a great opportunity to ask your teacher or the librarian about books they might recommend.
-We strongly encourage you to visit the library in your own time too, at breakfast club or lunchtimes, because we know you will be reading such a lot that you will want to change your books often!
+We strongly encourage you to visit the library in your own time too, at breakfast club or lunchtimes, because we know you will be reading all the time so you will want to change your books often!

 Phonics at the Rosary

-At the Rosary Catholic school we teacher phonics through the Letters and Sounds Programme.
+At the Rosary Catholic school we teach phonics through the Sound Start (based on Letters and Sounds) Programme.

 The Letters and Sounds Programme is broken down to teach sounds in a certain order, these are called phases.